IDEXX Laboratories (NASDAQ:IDXX) Issues FY 2022 Earnings Guidance

 IDEXX Laboratories (NASDAQ:IDXX – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $7.74-$7.98 for the period, compared to the consensus estimate of $7.95.
+The company provided EPS guidance of $7.74-$7.98 for the period, compared to the consensus EPS estimate of $7.95.
 The company issued revenue guidance of $3.33 billion-$3.37 billion, compared to the consensus revenue estimate of $3.37 billion.

-Several brokerages have weighed in on IDXX.
-The Goldman Sachs Group raised IDEXX Laboratories from a neutral rating to a buy rating and dropped their price objective for the stock from $530.00 to $435.00 in a report on Thursday, July 21st.
-Barclays decreased their target price on IDEXX Laboratories from $700.00 to $582.00 and set an overweight rating for the company in a research report on Friday, August 5th.
-Morgan Stanley decreased their target price on IDEXX Laboratories from $603.00 to $573.00 and set an overweight rating for the company in a research report on Thursday, August 4th.
-Stifel Nicolaus lowered IDEXX Laboratories from a buy rating to a hold rating and set a $415.00 price objective for the company. in a research report on Wednesday, August 3rd.
-Finally, JPMorgan Chase & Co. decreased their price objective on IDEXX Laboratories from $525.00 to $450.00 and set an overweight rating for the company in a research report on Monday, October 17th.
-Two analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of Moderate Buy and a consensus target price of $476.88.
+IDXX has been the subject of several analyst reports.
+Piper Sandler decreased their target price on shares of IDEXX Laboratories from $500.00 to $420.00 in a research note on Monday, August 8th.
+Barclays decreased their target price on shares of IDEXX Laboratories from $700.00 to $582.00 and set an overweight rating for the company in a research note on Friday, August 5th.
+Atlantic Securities reduced their price objective on shares of IDEXX Laboratories from $490.00 to $470.00 and set an overweight rating for the company in a research report on Wednesday, November 2nd.
+The Goldman Sachs Group upgraded shares of IDEXX Laboratories from a neutral rating to a buy rating and reduced their price objective for the stock from $530.00 to $435.00 in a research report on Thursday, July 21st.
+Finally, JPMorgan Chase & Co. reduced their price objective on shares of IDEXX Laboratories from $525.00 to $450.00 and set an overweight rating for the company in a research report on Monday, October 17th.
+Two equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+According to data from MarketBeat, IDEXX Laboratories presently has an average rating of Moderate Buy and a consensus target price of $476.88.

 Institutional Investors Weigh In On IDEXX Laboratories